Sweet Potato Waffles are made with rich warming spices and sweet potato puree for a delicious spin on homemade waffles.

 Instructions

-- Grease and preheat the waffle iron according to manufacturer instructions.
+- Grease and preheat the waffle iron according to the manufacturer's instructions.
+Preheat the oven to 200℉

-- Place the oats or flour into the blender with the baking powder, baking soda, salt, cinnamon, nutmeg, and ginger.
+- Place the oats into the blender with the baking powder, baking soda, salt, cinnamon, nutmeg, and ginger.
 Pulse until the ingredients are nice and combined together.
-If using oats, process until slightly broken down.
 Pour out this mixture into a mixing bowl and set aside.

-- Serve with toasted walnuts and maple syrup if desired.
+- Serve with toasted walnuts, maple syrup, and whipped cream if desired.

 Meg